 NOTE 4: In case of SN terminated bearers, data forwarding and the SN Status Transfer may take place after step 2.

-NOTE 5: For MN terminated NR SCG bearers for which PDCP duplication with CA is configured the MN allocates up to 4 separate Xn-U bearers.
+NOTE 5: For MN terminated bearers for which PDCP duplication with CA is configured in NR SCG side, the MN allocates up to 4 separate Xn-U bearers and the SN provides a logical channel ID for primary or split secondary path to the MN.

-For SN terminated NR MCG bearers for which PDCP duplication with CA is configured the SN allocates up to 4 separate Xn-U bearers.
+For SN terminated bearers for which PDCP duplication with CA is configured in NR MCG side, the SN allocates up to 4 separate Xn-U bearers and the MN provides a logical channel ID for primary or split secondary path to the SN via an additional MN-initiated SN modification procedure.

 2a.
 For SN terminated bearers using MCG resources, the MN provides Xn-U DL TNL address information in the Xn-U Address Indication message.